cornerstonejs/dicomParser/README.md

 dicomParser
 ===========

-dicomParser is a lightweight library for parsing DICOM P10 byte streams in modern web browsers (IE10+). dicomParser is fast, easy to use and has no external dependencies.
+dicomParser is a lightweight library for parsing DICOM P10 byte streams in modern web browsers (IE10+) ande Node.js. dicomParser is fast, easy to use and has no external dependencies.  .

 Live Examples
 ---------------